 Take it from TransitApp — a route planner with traffic prediction features offering urban transit planning directions in some 175 cities.
 Originally, TransitApp relied on city-supplied data or crowd-sourced information to provide real-time transport ETAs.
 Understandably, the ETA accuracy wasn’t always the best.

-So in 2019, TransitApp switched to using machine learning for traffic predictions.
+So TransitApp switched to using machine learning for traffic predictions.
 They provided algorithms with all historical data available on bus travel times in Montréal.
 This included GPS-based vehicle locations, travel times, historical disparities between scheduled and actual departure times, and so on.
 Then they tasked the model to come up with the best ETA formula.

 Next, they fine-tuned the model’s performance through extra adjustments during the training stages — plus, they supplied some extra variables.
 As a result, the team improved ETA predictions for buses by 15%, and they hope to harness extra improvements as the machine learning model improves automatically over time.